 Where to go for help

-that anything less than 90 days is not long enough.
+is often not long enough.

-medical, emotional, and social parts of your addiction.
+help you focus on the health, emotional, and social parts of your addiction.